 Educational Technology Day is a regional technology event that attracts over 1,600 people annually from the upstate New York region.
-It features local and national vendors such as Apple, Brocade, Dell, Epson, FileMaker, Hewlett Packard, Lenovo, Verizon Wireless and many others.
+It features local and national vendors such as AT&T, Apple, Brocade, Dell, Epson, Hewlett Packard, Panasonic, and many others.

 While one of the primary audiences for the event is the higher education community, the event is open to all, and there is plenty of information that is of interest to the K-12 and business communities.
 At the event you'll be able to talk directly with major computer and technology vendors, explore educational applications, be dazzled by computer graphics and state of the art audio-visual systems, learn how technology is being used today in and outside of higher education, and see what can be expected in the coming years.

-The 2013 show will take place on Thursday, March 27, 2014, from 9:00 am to 4:00 pm in the Emerson Suites and adjoining areas of the Campus Center at Ithaca College.
+The 2015 show will take place on Thursday, March 19, 2015 in the Emerson Suites and adjoining areas of the Campus Center at Ithaca College.
+The vendor showcase runs from 9 AM to 3 PM, and seminars run from 9 AM to 4 PM.
 The show features a Vendor Technology Showcase, a College Showcase, and a series of seminars.

-Educational Technology Day, now in its twenty-third year, is free and open to the public.
-Last year we had over 53 local and national vendors and over 1,600 attendees.
+Educational Technology Day is free and open to the public.
+Last year we had over 50 local and national vendors and over 1,600 attendees.
 We estimate that the show attracted about 650 people from off campus last year, representing well over 150 institutions of higher education, K-12 schools, local businesses and other organizations in the upstate New York area, in addition to over 1000 faculty, staff, and students from Ithaca College.
 This show attracts attendees from higher education, K-12, area businesses and the local community.
 Ed Tech Day is the largest multi-platform, multi-vendor technology show for higher education in the upstate New York area.